DAY 49: KENNEDY MEADOWS (702.2) TO CAMPSITE (709.5)

 21.3 miles.
 Why called Death Canyon??

 Packed my bag a little differently this morning to try and balance the bear can weight.
 Tent and quilt at the bottom, with the bear can wrapped in my extra clothing.
-Snacks and lunch for the day need to come out before I start hiking, otherwise it’s annoying as heck to unlock the canister.
+Snacks and lunch for the day need to come out before I start hiking, otherwise it’s annoying to unlock the canister.
 Kind of regretting not going with the standard, screw top BV500.

 About an hour into hiking, came into a beautiful green meadow with snow capped mountains in the distance.
 It literally stopped me in my tracks when I rounded the corner, it’s so foreign from the desert landscape I’ve lived in for the past month and a half and this day has felt like a brand new hike.
 I loved the desert, much more than I anticipated I would, but the Sara’s excitement about the Sierra section has been contagious and I just want to get into the mountains!